Security at Infralyst

 - Account details you give us (like name, email, and workspace info).

-- Infrastructure metadata and utilization needed to generate rightsizing recommendations.
+- Infrastructure metadata and utilization needed to generate savings recommendations.

 - Configuration for your integrations (AWS role ARN, GitHub repo mappings, etc.).